Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

 So What Actually Works for Clean Energy?

-If completely removing caffeine leaves you with ingredients that mostly don't produce acute effects, maybe the answer isn't zero caffeine.
-Maybe it's less caffeine, paired with compounds that smooth out its rough edges.
+If completely removing caffeine leaves you with ingredients that mostly don't produce acute effects, the stronger evidence may not point to zero caffeine, but to a lower, more controlled dose paired with compounds that smooth out its rough edges.
 For people drawn to energy drinks without caffeine, this middle path deserves serious consideration.

 The L-Theanine + Caffeine Stack